 The NSF INCLUDES Alliance: IGEN launched in September 2018 with four shared goals.
 In year 4 of the project, IGEN partners have made progress towards those goals.

 Goal 1.
 Increase the fraction of students from underrepresented groups who complete physical science doctoral degrees

-- 81 students were accepted into IGEN Bridge Programs bringing the total number of graduate students placed to 300
+- 78 students were accepted into IGEN-associated Bridge Programs in the 2022 recruiting cycle, bringing the total number of graduate students placed to 306

 Goal 2.
 Catalyze the adoption of evidence-based inclusive practices in graduate education

 - Since the inception of IGEN, the IP Hub engaged nearly 2,000 workshop participants in more than 15 different academic fields across 22 academic institutions to develop their capacity to implement inclusive practices in graduate education

 - More than two-thirds of survey respondents indicated the workshops changed the mindset of practitioners on using holistic admissions protocols (81%), assessing non-cognitive competencies (67%), and evaluating their own admissions policies (67%)

 - Trained 3 facilitators to lead inclusive practices workshops, which brings the total number of trained facilitators to 7